danchoi/jsonconvhtml/README.md

 # jsonconvhtml

-Applies "elinks -dump" to all string values in the object stream
+Applies "elinks -dump" to all string values in the object stream that contain HTML markup

 ## Example